cloudposse/actions/github/create-pull-request/docs/concepts-guidelines.md

     - Uncheck `Active` under `Webhook`.
 You do not need to enter a `Webhook URL`.
     - Under `Repository permissions: Contents` select `Access: Read & write`.
     - Under `Repository permissions: Pull requests` select `Access: Read & write`.
+    - Under `Organization permissions: Members` select `Access: Read-only`.
+      - **NOTE**: Only needed if you would like add teams as reviewers to PRs.

 2. Create a Private key from the App settings page and store it securely.